etienneguevel/dinot4d/README.md

 ## Installing

-To install the project and the required packages that are necessary for this project use `conda env install -f conda.yaml`, then `conda activate cell_sim` and `pip install -e .`.
+To install the project and the required packages that are necessary for this project use `conda env create -f conda.yaml`, then `conda activate cell_sim` and `pip install -e .`.

 The dinov2 packages is then available from the conda env cell_sim for execution.